CPVC in fire safety

 release category CPVC is rated under S1, which denotes limited smoke release.

-In fire propagation through burning droplets CPVC falls under d0
+propagation through burning droplets CPVC falls under d0

 CPVC Piping in High-Risk Environments